-The state of Maharashtra is blessed with nature’s bounties.
+Maharashtra is blessed with nature’s bounties.
 It’s a diverse landmass with tropical forests, rugged mountains, plains with rich black alluvial soil, rivers and also some arid areas.
 This ecological diversity is the reason due to which variety of crops, fruits and vegetables are grown in the state.
-Maharashtrian cuisine consists of food which is mild to spicy yet full of flavor and colour.
+Maharashtrian cuisine is austere yet full of flavor and colour.
 There’s a right balance of vegetarian and non-vegetarian variety not to forget the delectable sea food.
 Maharashtra comprises mainly of five regions viz.
 Konkan, Paschim Maharashtra, Khandesh, Vidarbha and Marathwada.
 The cuisine in each region is influenced largely by the predominant agricultural produce of the region.
 There’s also some localized variety like the Malvani and Saoji cuisine, the former from the coastal Sindhudurg district and the later from Nagpur district.

-Maharashtrians are much disciplined about eating their meals.
-In Maharashtrian homes all members in a family prefer to dine together.
-In urban areas, families dine at a dining table, mainly on weekends.
+Maharashtrians are disciplined about eating their meals.
+Maharashtrian families prefer to dine together.
+In urban areas, families dine at a dining table, mostly on weekends due to hectic urban life.
 In rural areas, meals are consumed sitting on the floor.
 On festive occasions food is generally consumed sitting on the floor.
 Festive meals are prepared and served with lot of pomp.
 Diners sit in a row called as ‘pangat’ on a well laid seat – typically a wooden stool called as ‘paat’.
-Meals are served in a silver, copper, brass or stainless steel plate or thaali called as ‘taat’ kept on a wooden altar called ‘chaurang’.
-Rangoli is laid around the Thali.
+In affluent homes, meals are served in silver, copper or brass thaali called as ‘taat’ kept on a wooden altar called ‘chaurang’.
+Rangoli is laid around the Taat.
 During the holy shravan month and Ganapati festival, meals are served on banana leaf.
 It is expected to wash hands and feet before meals.
-A hymn is recited by all diners, then some water is sprinkled around the thaali and a morsel is set aside as an offering to god, this ritual is known as ‘chitravali’.
-The diners begin their meal by first eating waran bhaat (dal and rice) followed by puri, chapatti or bhakri with vegetables, thick gravies and curries accompanied by pickles, papad and preserves.
+In the Konkan region, mostly in upper caste homes, a ritual called ‘chitravali’ is performed before consuming the meal, a hymn is recited by diners, then some water is sprinkled around the thaali and a morsel is set aside as an offering to god.
+Diners begin their meal by first eating waran bhaat (dal and rice) followed by puri, chapatti or bhakri eaten with vegetables, thick gravies and curries accompanied by pickles, papad and preserves.
 Unlike the western system, sweets and desserts are served right in the beginning and consumed during the meal but after the waran bhaat.
 Eating with left hand, talking or laughing while eating and wasting food calls for undue attention and is not welcome.

-Food is served in a predetermined order in the thaali.
-Dry vegetables and curries are served in the right hand side whereas pickles, condiments and side dishes are served to the upper left hand side of the thaali.
-Sweets, snacks and breads – Ladoo, Puran Poli, Shrikand Poori, Jalebi, Papad, Bhajji are served on the lower left side of the thaali.
-Rice – masale bhaat, waran bhaat, sakhar bhaat is served in the center of the thaali.
+Food is served in a predetermined order in the taat.
+Dry vegetables and curries are served in the right hand side whereas pickles, condiments and side dishes are served to the upper left hand side of the that.
+Sweets, snacks and breads – Ladoo, Puran Poli, Shrikand Poori, Jalebi, Papad, Bhajji are served on the lower left side of the that.
+Rice – masale bhaat, waran bhaat, sakhar bhaat is served in the center of the that.

 Region wise food specialties

-Konkan – consists of the state capital Mumbai and the four coastal districts of Thane, Raigad, Ratnagiri and Sindhudurg.
+Konkan – consists of the state capital Mumbai and the five coastal districts of Thane, Palghar, Raigad, Ratnagiri and Sindhudurg.
 The region predominantly produces rice along with a variety of vegetables, lentils, millets and seasonal fruits like Chickoo, Mango, Jackfruit, Cashewnut, Bettlenut and Coconut.
 Fishing is an important means of earning a livelihood along the entire Konkan coast.
-The vegetarian food here is largely influenced by the use of coconut and cashews, while the non-vegetarian food is primarily seafood which is soured by Kokam instead of lime, vinegar or tamarind.
+The vegetarian food here is largely influenced by the use of rice, coconut and cashews, while the non-vegetarian food is primarily seafood which is soured by Kokam instead of lime, vinegar or tamarind.
 The popular Maharashtrian vegetarian dishes like Ukdiche Modak (steamed rice flour dumplings with a filling of fresh grated coconut, jaggery and cardamom powder caramelized together), Valachi Usal or Valachya Dalimbya (Broad Beans in thick gravy), Bharleli Vangi (stuffed eggplant), Kajuchi Usal (Cashew in thick gravy), Puran Poli, Ghavne or Ghavan (non-fermented cousin of dosa), and Amboli are from the Konkan region.
-These dishes are typically mild but full of taste.
+These dishes are austere yet full of flavor.
 The popular non-vegetarian seafood dishes are Kalvan (Fish Curry), Fried Fish, Kolambi Masala (Prawns Masala), Khekda (Crab) Masala and sundried fish dishes like sukat, sode and javla.
 These are spicy in taste.
-The Malvan region in Sindhudurg district has a unique variation called as the Malvani cuisine popular for dishes like Tikla (Sauté of fish or prawns), Vade Sagote a.k.a.
-Kombdi Vade (Deep fried spiced puris made from flour of mixed lentils and millets with Chicken curry).
+The Malvan region in Sindhudurg district has a unique variation called as the Malvani cuisine popular for dishes like Tikhla (fish in thick gravy), Vade Sagote a.k.a.
+Kombdi Vade (Deep fried spiced puris made from flour of mixed millets eaten with Chicken curry).
 Solkadi is a popular after meal cooler in the Konkan region.

 Mumbai technically belongs to the Konkan region but due to the cosmopolitan nature of the city and surrounding areas, many different cultures have influence on the cuisine of Mumbai e.g. South Indian, Gujarati, Punjabi, Mughlai, Parsi along with Continental and Oriental cuisines.
-The Maharashtrian cuisine of Mumbai region is popular for its fast food – Vada Pav, Pav Bhaji, Misal and Bhel.
+The Maharashtrian cuisine of Mumbai region is popular for its fast food – Vada Pav, Bhajji, Misal, Pav Bhaji and Bhel.

 Paschim Maharashtra (or the Deccan plateau) – are the plains rich with black alluvial soil mainly consisting of the districts of Pune, Ahmednagar, Satara, Sangli, Solapur and Kolhapur.
 The region is known for its abundant production of milk and sugarcane, fruits and vegetables, onions and potatoes.
 The popular dishes like bhel, misal, kat vada a.k.a vada usal, pithale bhakri and Thalipeeth are from this region.
-The popular non-vegetarian Kolhapuri Mutton or Chicken Rassa in two variants viz.
-Tambda (Copper Red) Rassa and Pandhara (White) Rassa is famous all over Maharashtra.
+The popular non-vegetarian Kolhapuri Tambda (Copper Red) and Pandhara (White) Mutton Rassa is famous all over Maharashtra.
 It is eaten with Bhakri (bread made of millets or rice).

 Marathwada – includes the seven districts of Aurangabad, Latur, Osmanabad, Jalna, Beed, Parbhani and Nanded.
-Prior to the rise of the Maratha Empire, this region was largely under the Mughal rule and thus the Mughlai cuisine has great influence on the food of this region.
-Marathwada is thus popular for biryani and pulav.
+Prior to the rise of the Maratha Empire, this region was largely under the Muslim Bahamani rule and thus their cuisine has great influence on the food of this region.
+Marathwada is popular for biryani and pulav.
 The cuisine of Andhra Pradesh and Karnataka also has influence on food in the Marathwada region being neighboring states.

 Khandesh – the four districts of Nashik, Jalgaon, Dhule and Nandurbar form the Khandesh region.
 The region is rich in the production of fruits and vegetables, especially grapes and banana.
 Khandesh also produces sugarcane and milk in abundance.
 The region also grows abundant groundnut and brinjals.
 Groundnut thus has an influence on the cuisine here.
 The popular vegetarian dishes of Khandesh are Shev Bhaji, Wangyache Bharit (mashed Eggplant) and Bhakri, Khandeshi Khichadi (Spiced Lentil Rice), Golyachi Bhaji and Gulachi Puri.
 Popular non-vegetarian dishes are Khandeshi Kala (Black) Masala Chicken or Mutton.